 Finding Broken Links

-There are two ways to identify broken links.
-Using the Link Checker report is recommended way to generate a spreadsheet of issues fast, while leveraging search is better for self-styled approaches to link cleanup.
-Once you've identified the troublespots, there are various strategies on fixing links.
+Broken links and missing media are both easy-to-locate problems when assisted by a web crawler such as InterroBot.
+There are two ways to identify broken links: using the Link Checker report is the recommended way to generate a spreadsheet of issues fast, while leveraging search is better for self-styled approaches to link cleanup.
+Once you've identified the troublespots, there are various strategies for fixing links.

 Using the Link Checker Report